poojithatholeti2/BookFlix.API/README.md

   "message": "Here are the recommended Books based on your query among our available Books.", "books": [
     {
+      "id": "01972f77-7756-7bff-b5cc-2c8998fc89c3",
+      "title": "India After Gandhi",
+      "description": "A comprehensive and readable history of India post-independence.", "author": "Ramachandra Guha",
+      "price": 750,
+      "categoryName": "History",
+      "ratingName": "Good"
+    },
+    {
-      "id": "01972f76-6a17-7792-8d36-a2dc17e155b9",
+      "id": "01972f78-e10c-7d19-a750-179c23ec1f8e",
-      "title": "Rich Dad Poor Dad",
-      "description": "Personal finance classic contrasting two mindsets around money and wealth-building.", "author": "Robert T. Kiyosaki",
+      "title": "The Discovery of India",
+      "description": "Jawaharlal Nehru's sweeping reflection on India's rich heritage and its journey through time.", "author": "Jawaharlal Nehru",
-      "price": 720,
+      "price": 520,
-      "categoryName": "Finance",
+      "categoryName": "History",
-      "ratingName": "Average"
+      "ratingName": "Good"
     }
   ],
   "explanation": "Okay, so I need to help the user by recommending books based on their query.
-The user is asking for books related to entrepreneurship and personal finance, preferably around ₹500.
-Let me look at the available books and see which ones fit best.\n\nFirst, I'll go through each book one by one.
-The first book is \"Rich Dad Poor Dad\" by Robert T. Kiyosaki, priced at ₹720.
-The category is Finance, which matches the user's query.
-The price is a bit above ₹500, but it's close.
-The description talks about contrasting mindsets around money and wealth-building, which seems relevant.\n\nThe second book is another \"Rich Dad Poor Dad\" by Robert Kiyosaki, priced at ₹950.
-This is more expensive, so it's probably not the best fit since the user prefers around ₹500.
-The category is still Finance, but the higher price might make it less ideal.\n\nThe third book is \"The Simple Path to Wealth\" by JL Collins at ₹1090.
-This is even more expensive and might be out of the user's preferred range.
-The category is Finance, but the price is too high.\n\nThe fourth book is \"The Little Book of Common Sense Investing\" by John C. Bogle, priced at ₹990.
-Again, this is over the user's preferred price and might not be the best recommendation.\n\nThe fifth book is \"I Will Teach You to Be Rich\" by Ramit Sethi, priced at ₹1000.
-This is the most expensive one and definitely above the user's preference.\n\nSo, considering the price, the first book is the closest to ₹500.
-It's in the Finance category, which aligns with the user's interest in personal finance.
-Even though it's slightly over, it's the best fit among the options.
-The other books are either the same title with a higher price or more expensive, so they don't fit as well.\n\nI should recommend the first book because it's the most relevant and closest to the user's price preference.
-Since the user asked for up to two books, but only one fits well, I'll just include that one."
+The user is asking for books related to history, preferably around ₹500.
+I have five books to choose from, and I can recommend at most two.
+First, I'll look at each book's details.
+The first book is \"The Guide\" by R. K. Narayan.
+It's in the Literature category and costs ₹789.
+Since the user is interested in history, this doesn't fit, and the price is a bit higher than preferred.
+Next is \"The Little Book of Common Sense Investing\" by John C. Bogle.
+It's in the Finance category and priced at ₹990.
+That's way over the user's preferred price and not related to history, so I'll skip this one.
+The third book is \"The History of the Ancient World\" by Susan Wise Bauer.
+It's in the History category, which is exactly what the user wants.
+However, the price is ₹1399, which is significantly higher than ₹500.
+I'll note this but might not prioritize it unless there are no better options.
+The fourth book is \"India After Gandhi\" by Ramachandra Guha.
+It's also in the History category and priced at ₹750.
+This is closer to the user's price range but still a bit higher.
+It's a strong candidate since it fits the category.
+The fifth book is \"The Discovery of India\" by Jawaharlal Nehru.
+This one is in the History category as well and priced at ₹520, which is very close to the user's preferred price of around ₹500.
+This seems like the best fit.
+Now, I need to choose the top two. \"The Discovery of India\" is the closest in price and fits the category perfectly. \"India After Gandhi\" is a good second choice because it's also in the History category, even though it's a bit pricier. \"The History of the Ancient World\" is too expensive, so I'll leave it out.
+So, the two books I'll recommend are \"The Discovery of India\" and \"India After Gandhi.\" Their GUIDs are \"01972f78-e10c-7d19-a750-179c23ec1f8e\" and \"01972f77-7756-7bff-b5cc-2c8998fc89c3\" respectively.
+I'll format them as a comma-separated string without any spaces."
 }

 ```

 ---